 The run-up to the big celebration in early June has already begun.
 You can see the Queen in all her glory from her coronation in 1952 to now, thanks to special displays on the billboards at London Piccadilly.
 The Tower of London moat is also being sewn with 20 million seeds, which are set to bloom just in time for the start of June.
 Smaller plantings are also taking place at sites all over Britain.

-To find out what’s happening across Britain, visitors can look at this ever-evolving interactive map of events.
+To find out what’s happening across Britain, you can look at this ever-evolving interactive map of events.

-A Gallop Through History will marks a series of moments in the Queen’s life.
-Visitors can see 500 horses and 1,000 performers create a 90-minute piece of theatre in the grounds of Windsor Castle that will include actors and artists, musicians, international military and equestrian displays.
+A Gallop Through History marks a series of moments in the Queen’s life.
+You can see 500 horses and 1,000 performers create a 90-minute piece of theatre in the grounds of Windsor Castle that will include actors and artists, musicians, international military and equestrian displays.

 Trooping the Colour will return to mark the monarch’s birthday, with plenty of pomp and pageantry.
 It features some 1,400 soldiers, 200 horses and 400 musicians, as well as a big RAF fly-over.
 The day will also see 1,500 beacons lit throughout Britain, overseas territories and Commonwealth nations.

 A private Thanksgiving service will be held at St. Paul’s Cathedral, paying tribute to the Queen’s reign.